pyanfield/WSChart/Readme.md

 Other
 ------------------------
-You can contact me with mail 'pyanfield at gmail.com', or follow @pyanfield on SinaWeibo.
+You can contact me with mail 'pyanfield at gmail.com', or follow [@pyanfield](http://weibo.com/pyanfield) on SinaWeibo and [@pyanfield](http://twitter.com/pyanfield) on Twitter.